 Need Help Studying the Bible?

 At Carolina College of Biblical Studies, we believe Bible book studies are important.
-That’s why our Biblical Studies degree requires students to take courses in the following Bible books: Genesis, Psalms, Daniel, John, Romans, Hebrews, and Revelation.
+That’s why our Biblical Studies degree requires students to take courses in the following Bible books: Genesis, Daniel, John, Romans, and Hebrews.
 We believe these books are significant in understanding the Christian faith and doctrine.

 We’re here to help you study the Bible.
 Consider taking our “How to Study the Bible” course.
 We offer it tuition-free every quarter ($60 material fee required, but tuition is waived).
 The course is taught on campus Thursday mornings and evenings.
 We also offer the course online regularly.
 Check it out here.